The New Scholar Series has concluded.

 We are no longer accepting proposals for this program

-Inaugurated in 2018, the New Scholar Series is a mechanism to introduce graduate students from underrepresented groups to liberal arts colleges.
+Inaugurated in 2018, the New Scholar Series was a mechanism to introduce graduate students from underrepresented groups to liberal arts colleges.

-Departments and programs at affiliate LADO institutions may apply for funding to support short-term campus visits of graduate students and recent graduates from any graduate institution.
-The opportunity to host these visits will be extended to departments and programs that seek new perspectives in their curricula and pedagogy and see value in engaging M.F.A. and Ph.D. candidates, as well as recent graduates, from underrepresented groups in this pursuit.
+Departments and programs at affiliate LADO institutions applied for funding to support short-term campus visits of graduate students and recent graduates from any graduate institution.
+The opportunity to host these visits was be extended to departments and programs that sought new perspectives in their curricula and pedagogy and saw value in engaging M.F.A. and Ph.D. candidates, as well as recent graduates, from underrepresented groups in this pursuit.

-Preference will be given to departments who anticipate making tenure-track hires due to retirements or increasing enrollments.
-Host institutions will define the duration and parameters of each visit, balancing the need to introduce the graduate student to life at a LAC with opportunities for faculty to engage with the graduate students.
+Preference was given to departments who anticipated making tenure-track hires due to retirements or increasing enrollments.
+Host institutions defined the duration and parameters of each visit (e.g. speaker series, colloquium, etc.) balancing the need to introduce the graduate student to life at a LAC with opportunities for faculty to engage with the graduate students.

-Please be aware that there are two application cycles per year, one in the Spring and one in the Fall.
-For more information about this opportunity, please see our Call for Proposals or email C3 Director Rachel Hynson.
+There were two application cycles per year, one in the Spring and one in the Fall.

-“Emerging Scholars: Ethics in Practice,” various departments, College of the Holy Cross, Fall 2019
+“Emerging Scholars: Ethics in Practice,” various departments, College of the Holy Cross, Spring 2020

-“Inequality in America: Sociological Reflections on our Changing World,” Department of Sociology and Anthropology, Lewis & Clark College, Spring 2019
+“Inequality in America: Sociological Reflections on our Changing World,” Department of Sociology & Anthropology, Lewis & Clark College, Spring 2019